infusion/jQuery-Paging/README.md

 - page: Current page on
 - slice: Two element array with bounds to slice elements on the current page (see examples/slice.html)

+The return code of `onSelect` indicates if the link of the clicked format element should be followed (otherwise only the click-event is used)

 Format
 ======